dcos/dcos-cli/README.md

 ## Contributing

 Contributions are always welcome!
-Please refer to our [contributing guidelines](https://github.com/dcos/dcos-cli/blob/master/CONTRIBUTING.md) and [style guide](https://github.com/dcos/dcos-cli/blob/master/STYLEGUIDE.md) first.
+Please refer to our [contributing guidelines](CONTRIBUTING.md).